 • It’s good practice to have an archive of your work on hand in case you ever need it.

 Now, your paintings may be too large to scan in on a typical scanner bed.
-In that case, I recommend bringing your artwork to a photographer and having them create high quality images for you (typically costs about $50/painting).
-Or, you can learn to do this yourself!
-For smaller artwork, you can scan it in one piece or multiple sections.
+In that case, I recommend bringing your artwork to a photographer and having them create high quality images for you (typically costs about $50-60 USD per painting).
+Or, you can learn to do this yourself, which Laurie Anne also teaches inside Art to Print!

 Let’s get started!